chrisjleu/reactive8/README.md

 1. Maven to build, package and run as an executable (fat) JAR.

 ### Coming soon
+1. Maven archetype to generate a customized version of this starter kit.
 1. Reactive frontend with websockets

 ## Getting started